jonjau/catalog/README.md

 The application is available as a `Catalog.jar`, ready to be run directly.
 To run Catalog requires:

 * at least Java 11
-* as well as an instance of MySQL is running locally on port 3306.
+* an instance of MySQL running locally on port 3306.

 The database credentials are in `application.properties`.